Welcome to our Clinic

-With the latest devices in electronic imaging, our clinic brings accuracy and simplicity to your vision assessment
+With the latest devices in electronic imaging, our clinic brings accuracy and disarming simplicity to your vision assessment.

 Essentially used to measure the curvature of the cornea, the keratometer produces a series of computer-generated measurements.
 These are used in tandem with the final prescription to select the most anatomically appropriate contact lens designs.

 Tonometry is a procedure used to gauge pressure levels within the eye.
 This important test evaluates a patient’s risk of developing glaucoma.
 At our clinic, this non-invasive test is conducted with the NIDEK NT530, which emits a softer and quieter air puff, resulting in increased patient comfort.

 The ZEISS VISUCAM captures high-resolution images used to conduct fundus testing.
 Fundus imaging records the back structures of the eye, including the retina, macula, fovea, and optic disc.
 Fundus testing can also be used to produce a series of stereo images, which aid in diagnosing, referencing, and monitoring various eye conditions.
 The VISUCAM’s autofluorescence feature facilitates the diagnosis of eye diseases such as diabetic retinopathy, glaucoma, and age-related macular degeneration (AMD).